PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ![enter image description here](https://i.postimg.cc/XJVVM1k0/image.png)

 Once it is done insert the motor in the idler and secure it to the body using M3x8 screws.
+If you are using the servo version the procedure is similar with the only difference being that you will need M4 screw in order to secure it to the idler-servo body.
  After this is done put M3x12 screws in the idler (in the heated inserts) and secure it to the motor.
 No need to tighten them extremely hard since you might rip out the inserts.

 ![enter image description here](https://i.postimg.cc/KjWFMGSZ/image.png)

-After this is done check that the idler can properly rotate and triggers the endstop properly.
+After this is done check that the idler can properly rotate and triggers the endstop properly (once again only for the stepper controlled idler).

 ![enter image description here](https://i.postimg.cc/yYws68yj/image.png)